buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 :class:`GerritStatusPush` sends review of the :class:`Change` back to the Gerrit server, optionally also sending a message when a build is started.
 GerritStatusPush can send a separate review for each build that completes, or a single review summarizing the results for all of the builds.

-.. py:class:: GerritStatusPush(server, username, reviewCB, startCB, port, reviewArg, startArg, summaryCB, summaryArg, identity_file, ...)
+.. py:class:: GerritStatusPush(server, username, reviewCB, startCB, port, reviewArg, startArg, summaryCB, summaryArg, identity_file, builders, notify...)

    :param string server: Gerrit SSH server's address to use for push event notifications.
    :param string username: Gerrit SSH server's username.